bcit-ltc/infrastructure-documentation/docs/index.md

 title: Introduction
 ---

 The LTC's infrastructure has been serving blogs, multimedia assets, simple websites, and full database-driven applications since 2010.
-As the demands for our services grow, our infrastructure requires renewal and operational maintenance.
+As the demands for our services grow, our infrastructure has required renewal and operational maintenance.

 In 2021 the Course Production team underook a large project to re-design and renew the LTC's aging infrastructure.
 The project had the following goals: